SE::Yandex::WordStat::ByRegion -

 $query - Total views: $totalcount\nViews by regions:\n$regions.format('$region $count, $popularity%\n')\nViews by cities:\n$cities.format('$city $count, $popularity%\n')

-The result displays the number of impressions per query, keyword statistics by region and city, the number of views per month, and regional popularity:
+The result displays the number of impressions for the query, keyword statistics by regions and cities, number of views per month, and regional popularity:

 test - Total views: 872855